IZT

 Veluvana in Pali, Venuvana in Sanskrit.

-The Tathagata of Medicine Master, who quenches all diseases and lengthens life (gives longevity).
-He is the Buddha in the Pure Land of the Paradies of the East, i.e., Pure Land of Lapus Lazuli Light.
+The Tathagata of Medicine Master, who quenches all diseases and prolongs life (gives longevity).
+He is the Buddha in the Pure Land of the Paradise of the East, i.e., Pure Land of Lapus Lazuli Light.

 A male Buddhist monk, who has left home, is fully ordained to follow the path of the Buddha, and subsists his living by depending on alms.

-A female Buddhist nun, who observes more strict precepts than Bhiksu.
+A female Buddhist nun, who observes more strict precepts than a Bhiksu.

 Enlightenment, the Perfect Wisdom.